greenlsi/reload_refresh/README.md

 This test evaluates a covert channel between sender and receiver (example code)

 * Victim: sender
-  * Performs one access to a target address and waits the nanoseconds given as argument before the next access, repeats this procedure for NUM_SAMPLES.
-Once it has finished asks for a new "waiting time".
-The value of NUM_SAMPLES is "defined" in the code.
-Saves results in a file (access times and timestamps).
+  * Performs one access to a target address and waits the nanoseconds given as argument before the next access, repeats this procedure for NUM_SAMPLES (set to 50000 in code).
+Once it has finished, i saves results in a file (access times and timestamps).
+It starts again asking for a new "waiting time".
 * Attacker: example_code
-  * Monitors the target address using the technique given as argument (-fr,-pp,-fpp,-rr) during a maximum time and outputs the results to a file.
+  * It monitors the target address using the technique given as argument (-fr,-pp,-fpp,-rr) during a maximum time and outputs the results to a file.
 * Filter: the results can be filtered using prepare_file.sh sender_file attacker_file. **Warning:** This script overwrittes the attacker_file, so save a copy if you run multiple tests using the same file.
 * Plot  `pyhton3 py_plot_sync.py sender_file attacker_file TIME`, TIME selects the 'y' value for the victim accesses.

 #### Options

 * Victim: sender
   * Once it is running, it asks for a target address (int), and then asks for the time (in ns) that it must wait between accesses to the target.
-It keeps running and asking for times as input
+It keeps running and asking for new waiting times from standard input.
   * `$ ./sender`
 * Attacker: example_code
-  * Expects target address (int), attack name (-fr,-pp,-rr), wait cycles between samples and maximum run time in seconds.
-Although if the value of WAIT_FIXED is equal to 0 the value of wait cycles is not used, the program requires it.
+  * It expects 4 arguments, in order: a target address (int), an attack name (-fr,-pp,-rr), the cycles to wait between samples and the maximum run-time in seconds.
+Even if the value of WAIT_FIXED is equal to 0 (the value of wait cycles is not used), the program requires it to launch.
     * The attacks that can be tested include Flush+Reload (-fr), Prime+Probe (-pp), fast Prime+Probe (-fpp) as described in the Rowhammer.js paper and also requires the values of S,C and D and RELOAD+REFRESH (-rr)
   * `$ ./example_code 1352 -rr 12 15`